 Commuting is about to get more difficult in the southwest metro as a section of Hwy.
 169 closes Sunday evening and will be shut down until July.

-The Minnesota Department of Transportation will close the southbound lanes of Hwy.
+MnDOT will close the southbound lanes of Hwy.
 169 between Crosstown Hwy.
-62 and Valley View Road in Edina to resurface the road, improve drainage systems, install guardrails and put a new deck on the overpass spanning the Crosstown.
+62 and Valley View Road in Edina to resurface the road, improve drainage systems, install guard rails and put a new deck on the overpass spanning the Crosstown.

 Southbound Hwy.
 169 traffic will be diverted onto westbound Hwy.
-212 to Interstate 494 during the nine-week closure.
+212 to I-494 during the nine-week closure.

-To complicate matters, construction will expand north of the Crosstown to near Bren Road sometime in the summer, Carpenter said.
+To complicate matters, construction will expand north of the Crosstown to near Bren Road sometime mid-summer, Carpenter said.

 "This is a big one," Carpenter said.
 "That detour will be difficult."

-Those detours will direct northbound motorists onto I-494 west and north to I-394 or east to Hwy.
+That detour will direct northbound motorists onto I-494, west and north to I-394 or east to Hwy.
 100, then north to westbound I-394.
 Southbound drivers will follow the reverse.

-Carpenter advised motorists to allow extra time and plan on some delays as the closures kick in.
+As the closures kick in, Carpenter advised motorists to allow extra time and plan on some delays.